-Resilience BV has created a data product that is positioned to increase the production of smallholder sugarcane farmers.
-This innovative product, known as SmartCane, is ready to add efficiency and strength to the sugarcane supply chain in Sub-Saharan Africa.
+Resilience BV and SmartFarming BV have created a data product that is positioned to increase the production of smallholder sugarcane farmers.
+This innovative product, known as SmartCane is ready to add efficiency and strength to the sugarcane supply chain in Sub-Saharan Africa.

 The following article details how the team at Resilience BV has developed this offer and why they utilize Ellipsis Drive in their data-sharing process.